hackinghippo/log4shell_ioc_ips/README.md

 # j4shell_ioc_ips
-big dump from known j4log/j4shell malicious ip adresses unique and sorted  updated every 10 minutes!
+big dump from known j4log/j4shell malicious ip adresses unique and sorted  update once a hour only if changes were made!